 You can report a pothole anonymously but if you wish to receive updates (e.g. when the pothole is fixed), please include your email address.
 All of your information is protected in-line with the Data Protection Act.

 If provided, your telephone number may be needed if our inspector is unable to find the pothole you reported and requires more details of its location.

 What will happen next

-After you've reported a pothole, a member of our team will go out to inspect it within five working days and either fix it immediately or, if this isn't possible, make the necessary arrangements to do so.
+After you've reported a pothole, a member of our team will go out to inspect it within 10 working days and either fix it immediately or, if this isn't possible, make the necessary arrangements to do so.